Listen to the audio that got me booted from the radio show.

 I Warned The Station

-Before we signed the station agreement, privacy policies etc, Arlene, the former Station Manager reassured me “that’s not what this station is about” and “we are a community radio station so that is fine”.
-This was her response to my telling her that I did not agree with the station politics one last time.
+Before we signed the station agreement, privacy policies etc, Arlene, the former Station Manager reassured me “that’s not what this station is about” and “we are a community radio station so that’s fine”.
+It was her response to me telling her that I did not agree with the station politics one last time before signing our broadcaster agreement.

 I told them I was specifically not in line with their liberal progressive political ideology and that they should “tell me now if they wanted me off the show”.
 I was again reassured that all would be fine.